 When it comes to choosing a professional sealer for sealing stone, brick, or concrete, it is important to first understand the types of sealers that are available.
 Understanding the types of sealers will help you to determine which sealer is appropriate for your specific applications desired look and finish.

 Silicate sealers are ok to use on concrete surfaces, but when used on stone or brick can cause a white crystal formation on the surface.
 Silicates should only be used on concrete that requires reduced pore size (water or moisture), or an increase in strength (weak or deteriorating surface).
-Silicate sealers are used as part of the polishing process as well.
+Silicate sealers are used as part of the polishing process and is a densifier of concrete as well.

 Silane Siloxane sealers are the best sealer to use on all types of masonry - stone, brick, pavers, and concrete.
 They penetrate into the surface where they chemically react to form a hydrophobic barrier within the pores.
 Silane Siloxane sealers can leave behind a darkened finish, but this rarely happens and is only caused from severe over application.
 Silane Siloxane sealers are the best type of sealer to use if you want to protect the masonry without changing the look or color of the surface.
 They help to reduce water absorption, mold and mildew growth, staining, and deterioration caused by water absorption